engagementgamelab/AtStake_v2/README.md

 ### Project structure
 **1.** **Models:** DataManager.cs downloads the data from the API (or loads locally as a fallback) and deserializes it into the patterns defined in Models.cs.

 **2.** **Views:** Views are populated from the data and interface with the GameController.
-Each view has a template associeated with it, and the template decides how to display the information.
+Each view has a template associated with it, and the template decides how to display the information.
 Templates use Unity's UI.

 **3.** **Controller:** The GameController handles most of the game's logic, much of which is frontloaded when the host selects a deck (for example, players' roles are randomly chosen for each round at the very beginning of the game, rather than dynamically at the start of each round)